Darxo/Hardened/README.md

 - **Encourage** (granted by **Supporter**) can no longer make someone confident and it no longer requires the user to have a higher morale than the target per tile distance.
 - **Flaming Arrow** (granted by **Trick Shooter**) no longer causes an extra morale check on the main target.
 It now deals 100% Burning Damage (instead of 25% Burning and 75% Piercing Damage)
 - **Footwork** (granted by **Footwork**) now costs -1 Action Point for every tile you move during your turn, until you use Footwork or end your turn.
 It can now only be used once per round
+- **Frostbound** (from Barrowkin) no longer builds up 2 Fatigue, when you start your turn next to those Barrowkins.
+Instead it now applies **Worn Down** on everyone, starting their turn adjacent to those enemies
 - **Hand-to-Hand Attack** now costs 3 Action Points (down from 4) and it is now enabled if you carry an empty throwing weapon in your main hand.
 - **Hex** (from **Hexen**) now costs 20 Fatigue (up from 5)
 - **Hold Steady Skill** is completely reworked for the player: It now costs 7 Action Points (unchanged) and 40 Fatigue (up from 30) and is no longer restricted to "once per battle".
 It now targets a tile (range of 4) and affects all tiles within 1 tile of that target (up to 7).
 It grants all allies of your faction on those tiles the **Hold Steady Effect** for 2 rounds.
 NPCs still use the Reforged version of **Hold Steady Skill**